 Okay, so let’s assume you’ve got a great idea for a book and your manuscript is nearly done.
 The most common questions I get are around how to publish.
 To be specific, people want to know how to get published by a big famous New York publisher.

 However, in today’s world there are many ways to get a business book into the marketplace.
-I’ve written 12 books and have been published several large publishers.
-I’ve worked with John Wiley & Sons multiple times (including 7 editions of The New Rules of Marketing and PR) as well a Portfolio / Penguin Random House for my latest book Fanocracy.
+I’ve written 12 books and have been published by several large publishers.
+I’ve worked with John Wiley & Sons multiple times (including 8 editions of The New Rules of Marketing and PR) as well a Portfolio / Penguin Random House for my latest book Fanocracy.
 These are fabulous business book publishers but not the only way to get your book out there.

 You can also work with smaller niche publishers, academic presses (my book Marketing the Moon was published by MIT Press), or you can publish yourself.
 A great option for some people is to go with Amazon Direct Publishing which I used to publish my book Standout Virtual Events in both print and Kindle versions.
 With Amazon Direct Publishing, you control every aspect of your book such as cover design, pricing, and so on.
 A great benefit of Amazon Direct Publishing is speed to market.
 A traditional publisher typically takes six months from manuscript submission to a book in readers hands.
 With Amazon Direct Publishing my co-author Michelle Manafy and I had a book in readers’ hands just two weeks after our manuscript was complete.

-Another option to publish is via hybrid publishing.
+Another great option to publish is via hybrid publishing.
 The basic idea with the hybrid model is that the author pays for the book’s production (just like a self-published book) rather than the publisher covering costs as is the case with traditional publishing.
-However, the royalties to the author on each book sold are higher.
+However, the royalties to the author on each book sold are substantially higher.
 An example of a company focused on the hybrid model is the Advantage family of publishers which includes Forbes Books.

 Disclosure, I am on the board of Advantage/Forbes Books.